archubbuck/cli-ops/docs/adr/002-changesets-for-versioning.md

 ## Context

-In a monorepo with 14 shared packages and 3 CLIs, we needed a versioning and release management system that could:
+In a monorepo with 14 shared packages, clio CLI, and 3 plugins, we needed a versioning and release management system that could:

 - Support independent versioning (packages can have different versions)
 - Generate meaningful changelogs automatically